woocommerce/woocommerce-admin/docs/documentation.md

 See [count/docs/example.js](https://github.com/woocommerce/woocommerce-admin/blob/master/packages/components/src/count/docs/example.js) for a simple example, or [table/docs/example.js](https://github.com/woocommerce/woocommerce-admin/blob/master/packages/components/src/table/docs/example.js) for a more detailed example.

-## 3. Generate the docs with `npm run docs`
+## 3. Preview the documentation site

-This creates the file in `/docs/components/` for your new component and builds the sidebar links for the documentation site.

-You can test this by running `npx docsify serve docs`, it will spin up a server at localhost:3000 to preview the docs.
+You can test the documentation site by running `npx docsify serve docs`.
+It will spin up a server at localhost:3000 to preview the docs.
 This also live-reloads as you're making changes.

 ## 4. Add your example to `client/devdocs/examples.json`